trapani and western sicily - what is there to see and do?

 Although Garibaldi has given his name to the gate, it was made hundreds of years before him.

 From the city gate, walk towards the ocean, and there it is.
-At the seashore, there is a monument with the names of Garibaldi's men engraved on it.
+At the seashore, there is a monument with the names of Garibaldi's men engraved.

 Monument of Garibaldi in MarsalaSome of the names in the monument of Garibaldi in Marsala.
 It is called "The Monument of the Thousand."
 I didn't count them, but they were plenty enough.